Howards Creations for Mobile Devices

 Steambox

 The first step is to steam heat strips of wood until they can be easily bent.
-This steam box can heat hardwood strips 38”long to above 200 degrees.
+The steamer at left is a converted sauna steamer.
+The steam box at right can heat hardwood strips 38”long to above 200 degrees.

 Bending